yidas/deployer-php-cli/README.md

 $ sudo ln -s $(pwd -L)/deployer-php-cli/deployer /usr/bin/deployer
 ```

+### Startup

-After all, you could start to set up the `config.inc.php` for deployer, and enjoy to use:
+After installation, you could start to set up the `config.inc.php` for deployer, and enjoy to use:

 ```
 $ deployer